qaim-b/Speech-Emotion-Recognition-Audio-ML-/README.md

 The Ryerson Audio-Visual Database of Emotional Speech and Song (RAVDESS):
 A dynamic, multimodal set of facial and vocal expressions in North American English.
 PLoS ONE 13(5): e0196391.
-🤝 Contributing
-Contributions are welcome!
-Please feel free to submit a Pull Request.
-📄 License
-This project is licensed under the MIT License - see the LICENSE file for details.
-👤 Author
-Your Name

-GitHub: @your-username
-LinkedIn: Your Name
-Portfolio: yourwebsite.com

 🙏 Acknowledgments